camfindlay/silverstripe-blogging-recipe/README.md

 ##Installation
 ###Install via composer

     composer require camfindlay/blogging-recipe dev-master

 ###Akismet Spam Setup
 Create an Akisment API key at [https://akismet.com](https://akismet.com) (Free for non-commercial use).

-Add to your *mysite/_config/config.yml* or any other config method defined in the SilverStripe Akismet module documentation.
+Add to your **mysite/_config/config.yml** or any other config method defined in the SilverStripe Akismet module documentation.
-    AkismetSpamProtector:
-      api_key: <insert-akisment-key-here>

 ###Run dev/build

     sake dev/build flush=1

-*Note: there is some configuration that is assumed in this recipes to enable the widgets and Akismet spam protection for use on your blog.
+_Note: there is some configuration that is assumed in this recipes to enable the widgets and Akismet spam protection for use on your blog._

 If you don't like this configuration... create your own recipe and share it!!